-- Different care pathway: An episode is excluded if the patient has one or more conditions that would lead to a different care pathway.
-Codes that indicate a different care pathway are searched for on inpatient, outpatient, and professional claims during a specified length of time, as detailed in the configuration file.
-For the asthma acute exacerbation episode, some examples of conditions that would lead to a different care pathway include:
+- Different care pathway: An episode is excluded if the patient has one or more of the conditions that would lead to a different care pathway.
+Codes that indicate a different care pathway are searched for on inpatient, outpatient, and professional claims and they have to be present during the episode window or during the episode window and 365 days before the trigger start date.
+Examples of conditions that would lead to a different care pathway are:

 - COVID-19

 - Department of Children's Services (DCS) custody

 - Cancer under active management (active cancer)

 - Coma

 - Cystic fibrosis

 - End stage renal disease (ESRD)

 - Multiple sclerosis

 - Organ transplant

+- Other episode-specific conditions, e.g., ventilator associated pneumonia

 - Parkinson's

+- Respiratory failure

+- Sickle Cell Disease

+- Specific acute care, e.g., for acute respiratory failure